-- At North Sands the dunes are stable, and the beaches are healthy, although the sand depletes as you move east towards the headland, with HN4 showing an exposure of the wave cut platform.
-The profiles are at or near the lowest elevation, particularly in the upper beach, with platforms exposed.
+- At North Sands the dunes are stable and the beaches are healthy, although the sand depletes as you move east towards the headland, with HN4 showing an exposure of the wave cut platform.
+The profiles are generally at a medium-low level, with drawdown of sediment from the upper beach to the middle and lower beach.
 This pattern is typical of winter conditions. - At Middleton the upper beach level has increased, and the lower beach level has depleted slightly.
-Shallow berms which were present in the previous survey have flattened and the beach profile now lies within the mid-range of previously recorded results. - Hartlepool Bay has generally been dominated by erosion over the winter of 2018, however the profiles remain at medium levels compared to the range recorded from previous surveys.
+Overall, the beach profile is generally at a high level, particularly between chainage 60m and 95m which is at its highest level recorded.
+The lower beach now lies within the low range of previously recorded results. - Hartlepool Bay has undergone a smoothening of beach profiles over the winter of 2019, and profiles are at high levels compared to the range recorded from previous surveys.
 The area of greatest concern remains in the south of the bay, at 1cHS4, where the dunes are stable but unrestricted public access may affect their stability long term.